dina103333/product-managment/README.md

 ### Running the Project

 1. Clone the repository to your local machine using `git clone https://github.com/dina103333/product-managment.git`.
+2. Enter to project folder `cd product-managment`
-2. to run project `docker compose up --build`
+3. run project by command `docker compose up --build`
+4. featch project base url on port 8060 `http://localhost:8060`

 ### Running the Test Cases